NickNameInvalid/Big_Data_Report/README.md

 All the code were included in the directory jupyter_notebook and columns_overlap_src.
 These code should be able to run on HPC server and jupyter notebook with the same environment we used and generate corresponding results.

-To generate a reproducable report, you will nedd the datasets below:
+To generate a reproducable report, you will need the datasets below:

 |  Dataset identifier   | Dataset name  |
 |  ----  | ----  |